 Port Orleans (Riverside and French Quarter sections)

 The Riverside section of the resort offers a large pool called Ol’ Man Island.
 This pool area is 3.5 acres and includes a 95-foot-long water slide.
-There are also five additional pools that are quieter.
-Riverside has a food court as well as a table service restaurant.
+Five additional pools are quieter.
+Riverside features a food court, as well as a table-service restaurant.
 There are other amenities, including an arcade, surrey bike rentals, catch-and-release fishing, and movies by the pool.

 The Port Orleans Resort French Quarter side also has a pool area called Doubloon Lagoon, along with a 51-foot-long sea serpent slide and water play area.
 There's also a food court, arcade, and playground.

 There are several room types available at Port Orleans, including some rooms that can accommodate up to 5 people.
-There are also Royal Guest rooms available, which could be a special experience for families with little ones.
+There are also Royal Guest rooms available, which can provide a special experience for families with young children.

-I love Disney’s Port Orleans resort.
-When my kids were younger, we preferred the French Quarter side, because it’s smaller and less intimidating.
+I love Disney's Port Orleans resort.
+When my kids were younger, we preferred the French Quarter side, because it's smaller and less intimidating.
 Now that they are older, I like the activities and energy of the Riverside section.
-Guests of the two resorts can use the amenities at either resort, making it a great place to stay for lots of things to do.
+Guests of the two resorts can utilize the amenities at either resort, making it a great place to stay for a variety of activities.

 Coronado Springs Resort

-As a conference hotel, Coronado Springs Resort is definitely a large resort.
+As a conference hotel, Coronado Springs Resort is a large resort.
 It recently underwent a renovation that made it even larger.
-Because there is a conference facility, it includes lots of amenities to appeal to that population.
+Because it features a conference facility, it offers numerous amenities to appeal to that population.

 At Coronado Springs, you'll find a delicious food court called El Mercado de Coronado, which also has a coffee bar.
 The resort also has the Maya Grill, Three Bridges, Toleda, Cafe Rix, Siestas Cantina, and the Laguna Bar.

-There’s a great pool area in the center of the property.
-Called the Dig Site, this pool area is a full recreational area with a small playground, volleyball net, arcade, sandbox, a kiddie pool, and a huge jacuzzi in addition to the large pool with a waterslide.
-If you are looking for something that is more quiet, there are three smaller pools located around the resort.
+The property features a great pool area located in the center.
+Called the Dig Site, this pool area is a full recreational facility featuring a small playground, volleyball net, arcade, sandbox, kiddie pool, and a huge jacuzzi, in addition to the large pool with a waterslide.
+If you're looking for something quieter, there are three smaller pools located throughout the resort.

-I really like Coronado Springs, but it may feel a little less exciting for the youngest kids, because of the convention center.
-The Dig Site is lots of fun though, and because so many guests are at conventions or the day, it can be quieter during the day than the pools at the other moderate resorts.
-I wouldn’t skip booking this resort if you are traveling with kids, just because of the convention center.
+I like Coronado Springs, but it may feel a little less exciting for the youngest kids because of the convention center.
+The Dig Site is lots of fun ,though, and because so many guests are at conventions or the day, it can be quieter during the day than the pools at the other moderate resorts.
+I wouldn't skip booking this resort if you are traveling with kids, just because of the convention center.

 Caribbean Beach Resort